Postdoc.Mobility

 No, the fellowship rates defined by the SNSF are binding for the year of approval.
 If the host institution increases the financial requirements, the SNSF will not be able to adjust the fellowship accordingly.
 In such a case, the SNSF expects the host institution to cover any financial gap.

 Concerning the return period, the regulations do not formally exclude the possibility to return to the place of education.
-However, such a choice could be critically evaluated with regard to the increasing independence expected from Postdoc.Mobility fellowship holders and with regard to the chances to pursue an academic career.
+However, such a choice could be critically evaluated with regard to the increasing independence expected from Postdoc.Mobility fellowship holders.
 The return period must be conducted at a Swiss higher education research center.

 Applications for return grants must be submitted by the official deadlines while the Postdoc.Mobility fellowship respectively is still ongoing.